For a long time, in my early years as a mother, I thought self-care was going out with other moms.

 And while I always enjoyed some aspects of those nights out, the truth is that afterward I also felt a lot more …

 Large group settings in noisy locations like restaurants and other happening scenes is actually not the best self-care for Highly Sensitive Moms.

 A group where my introverted voice doesn’t stand out in a crowd made me feel like I wasn’t really connecting with anyone at the table or in the room.

 It took a long time for me to figure this out about myself.
 I wanted to be that mom with a gang of girlfriends.
 I wanted to do things and go places.
 I wanted to be a part of the action.

 Because that’s what I thought self-care was for moms.
 That’s what the glossy magazines and movies make you think.

 After a few years of this, I realized that the self-care practices for highly sensitive moms like me shouldn’t be about surrounding myself with lots of people or noisy places.
 So I began to find more appropriate self-care practices that helped me feel the way I wanted to feel — calm, strong and nourished.

 In other words, I wasn’t going out on the town anymore only to return home exhausted and overwhelmed and dissatisfied.

-Now my self-care is purely SELF.
+Now my self-care rule is purely about my SELF.
 I still enjoy going out with friends but I choose one-on-one kind of experiences.
 Let’s meet at the coffee shop or at a park and walk.

-But, the truth is that my self-care is sitting at home journaling, reading or working on my own Abundant Mama toolbox practices.
+But, the truth is that my self-care is about restoring myself and recharging myself and this often means sitting at home journaling, reading or working on my Abundant Mama toolbox practices.